marinalf/ndo-demo-terraform/README.md

 1. Install and set up your [terraform](https://www.terraform.io/downloads.html) environment
 2. Clone/copy the .tf files (main.tf, variables.tf, terraform.tfvars, and provider.tf) onto your terraform runtime environment
-3. Create a override.tf file with your NDO, AWS, and Azure credentials
+3. Create an override.tf file with your NDO, AWS, and Azure credentials
 4. Set up your environment with the parallelism.env file

 **Usage**